Skip to contents

 I have heard that you cannot fit environmental vectors or surfaces to NMDS results which only have rank-order scores

 Claims like this have indeed been at large in the Internet, but they are based on grave misunderstanding and are plainly wrong.
 NMDS ordination results are strictly metric, and in vegan metaMDS and monoMDS they are even strictly Euclidean.
-The method is called “non-metric” because the Euclidean distances in ordination space have a non-metric rank-order relationship to community dissimilarities.
-You can inspect this non-linear step curve using function stressplot in vegan.
+The method is called “non-metric” because there is non-metric relation from input dissimilarities to the Euclidean ordination space.
+You can inspect this non-linear step function using function stressplot in vegan.
 Because the ordination scores are strictly Euclidean, it is correct to use vegan functions envfit and ordisurf with NMDS results.

 Where can I find numerical scores of ordination axes?